ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 > naming things.

 Properly handling errors always makes the code harder to read.
-Using the right tools, data and functions can help.
+Using the right tools, data, and functions can help.
 Use them.

 ## `bind` as a Binary Operator